Heise Group: Publications

 Heise publishes Das Örtliche and Das Telefonbuch as well as the Gelbe Seiten in joint editorial and publishing partnership with Deutsche Tele Medien.
 The media are published in printed form, as a web application and for mobile devices.
 In addition to a simple entry, Heise offers small and medium-sized companies a wide range of online marketing services.

 The IT news portal heise.de is leading in German-speaking countries.
-It also includes the media brands c't, iX, Make, Mac & i, Technology Review, TechStage and Telepolis.
+It also includes the media brands c't, iX, Make, Mac & i, Technology Review, heise Autos, TechStage and Telepolis.
 The company uses the brands both online and for magazines, as well as for events, especially congresses, conferences, seminars and workshops, including Heise Adacemy.